Purab Ki Awaaz

 Purab ki Awaz is an Indian Historical drama film directed by Chandra Mudoi and produced by Loknath Deka. the film features Urmila Mahanta, Nipon Goswami, Debashis Borthakur, Rina Bora and others. this film release in All India on 10 March and will be releasing soon in Assam in August 2017.

 Plot

-One of the country's youngest and most influential freedom fighters ever, Kanaklata became a martyr of Indian freedom struggle at the tender age of just 14 years, on 20 September 1942.
+One of the country's youngest and most influential freedom fighters ever, Kanaklata became a martyr of Indian freedom struggle at the age of just 14 years, on 20 September 1942.
 She was shot dead by the British while she was attempting to hoist the Indian national flag.
 Recently, a function was held to mark the death anniversary of Birangana Kanaklata at the Guwahati Press Club, wherein the bilingual films in Assamese and Hindi, depicting the life and sacrifice of this outstanding symbol of resistance, entitled ‘Epah Phulil Epah Soril’ and ‘Purab Ki Awaz’ respectively, now in their post production stages, were announced, amidst an august gathering.
 The films made under the banner of ‘L.P.K.G.
 Film Production’, is produced by Loknath Deka and directed by the well-known filmmaker Chandra Mudoi.